Mike Kelly (Pennsylvania politician): Conservative Political Action Conference attendance

 In February 2021, Kelly and a dozen other Republican House members skipped votes and enlisted others to vote for them, citing the ongoing COVID-19 pandemic.
 But he and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their absences.
 In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Kelly and the other lawmakers.

 Debt forgiveness

-During the COVID-19 pandemic, Kelly's auto dealerships received loans from US taxpayers of over $970,000 as part of the Paycheck Protection Program (PPP); the loans were later forgiven.
+During the COVID-19 pandemic, Kelly's auto dealerships received loans from U.S. taxpayers of over $970,000 as part of the Paycheck Protection Program (PPP); the loans were later forgiven.
 U.S. Representative Katie Porter later introduced legislation that would require all loans under the PPP to be made public.
 Kelly voted against the TRUTH Act (H.R.
 6782), a bill that would have required public disclosure of companies that received funds through the bailout program.
 As of August 2022, Kelly opposes President Joe Biden's proposal to forgive $10,000 of student debt for individuals making up to $125,000 per year.
 Kelly's net worth was estimated to be $12.4 million in 2018.